 You can usually only receive student finance support for your first undergraduate degree from a UK university or college, even if you have previously self-funded your studies.
 If you are eligible, then you are entitled to funding for the length of the course you wish to study plus one extra year, minus the years of previous study.

 For example, if you previously studied for one year on a course but would now like to study a three-year undergraduate degree at GSM London, you would still be entitled for funding for those three years.

-However, if you have previously studied for two years and would now like to study a three-year degree at GSM London, you would be entitled to two years of funding but would need to self-fund the final year.
-Alternatively, styding for a two-year degree
+However, if you have previously studied for two years and would now like to study a three-year degree at GSM London, you would be entitled to two years of funding but would need to self-fund the first year.
+Compelling personal reasons

 If you have compelling personal reasons as to why you didn’t complete your previous course then you may be entitled to further funding on these grounds.
 You must be able to provide evidence of this, such as: